-The Financial Stability Department (AFS) produces the material the Executive Board needs to work with the Riksbank's statutory task of promoting a safe and efficient payment mechanism.
+The Financial Stability Department (AFS) helps to produce the material the Executive Board needs to perform the Riksbank's statutory task of promoting a safe and efficient payment system.

-Olof Sandstedt is Head of the department from 14 November 2017.
+Olof Sandstedt is the Head of the department from 14 November 2017.

-In addition to a staff of advisers, the department consists of six divisions:
+In addition to a staff, the department consists of four divisions: